 Smooth Border Collies are often of interest as pets and companions thanks to their exceptional intelligence and the relatively light cleanup work they require.
 Rough Collies, with their long coats, can be notoriously difficult on furniture and clothing during the shedding season.
-Here is everything you’ll need to know about Reville’s better-kempt cousins if you are planning on adopting a smooth, or short-haired, border collie anytime in the near future.
+Here is everything you’ll need to know about the better-kempt cousins if you are planning on adopting a smooth, or short-haired, Border Collie anytime in the near future.

 The exact origins of the ollie as a whole are unknown, as it is an ancient breed found in multiple regions in Europe.
 Even the name is something of a mystery, with many possible interpretations having been offered in a variety of languages.
 Possible origins have included the word for coal, referring to the dark coat some smooth collies exhibit; others include ancient words for ‘useful’ or ‘determined’ and even simply ‘dog’, making it all but impossible to assign a concrete origin to the word.